FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 lrwxrwxrwx 1 flakm users 65 Dec  5 21:54 result -> /nix/store/c3hvg3l8k6a54h3g1bdw4xrmc3g09md9-quick-start-fmt-0.1.0
 ```

-Once computed nix is able to avoid doing recomputation because it knows none of the inputs have changed.
+Once computed, nix can avoid doing recomputation because it knows none of the inputs have changed.
 We will use this property later to ship the packages to our target machine!

-So we are now able to ship the binary.
+So, we are now able to ship the binary.
 If we run `nix build` the result directory will contain ELF binary.

 ```bash
 ❯ file result/bin/quick-start
 result/bin/quick-start: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /nix/store/8xk4yl1r3n6kbyn05qhan7nbag7npymx-glibc-2.35-224/lib/ld-linux-x86-64.so.2, for GNU/Linux 3.10.0, not stripped
 ```

-In the [next post](../02_integration) I will cover exposing this code as a NixOs module that wraps our binary with the systemd service.
+In the [next post](../02_integration), I will expose this code as a NixOs module that wraps our binary with the systemd service.
 Plus, I'm excited to highlight a powerful feature of NixOS: integration tests using VMs, with QEMU as the backend!"

-If you want to see more of similar write-ups you might follow me on mastodon [@flakm](https://hachyderm.io/@flakm).
+If you want to see more similar write-ups, you might follow me on mastodon [@flakm](https://hachyderm.io/@flakm).

 [^1]: http://worrydream.com/refs/Brooks-NoSilverBullet.pdf